RocketChat/handbook/departments/mobile/README.md

 ### Community

-Everyone on the team is responsible to take care of the community issues and questions.
+Everyone on the team is responsible for taking care of the community issues and questions.
 Everyone has the same responsibility and we value very much being clear and responsible to them.
 Our community is super important to the company.

 ## Meetings